-Upon first encounter with the Sir Vival, its visual inputs hits us with alarming force.
-Our initial impulse is to call the authorities because clearly a Chinese New Year parade has seen one of its dragon floats broken loose.
-As our brains begin to process the horde of conflicting information, the Sir Vival’s numerous firsts in the name of safety - and, gratefully, lasts - begin to take form.
+Upon first encounter, the Sir Vival’s visual inputs hit us with alarming force.
+Our initial impulse is to call the authorities, because clearly a Chinese New Year parade has seen one of its dragon floats broken lose.
+As our brain begins to process the horde of conflicting information, the Sir Vival’s numerous firsts (and gratefully lasts) in the name of safety begin to take form.

 The first of those is the insect-like two section body.
 The rear half appears to have once been a ’48 Hudson, while the front is anyone’s guess.
 The thinking here was that in the event of a head-on collision, the front section containing the engine would pivot, diverting energy away from the rear section which holds the passengers.